AndreGismo/SNEE-Projekt/dummy.md

 The kerber network used for simulation
 ```

-This network represents the average network in German suburbs as derived in Kerbers doctoral thesis.
+This network represents the average network in German suburbs as derived in {cite:p}`kerber_aufnahmefahigkeit_2011`.
 All the loads attached are households.

 ## The Standard Load Profile